101 Cooking For Two

 Creole is usually the mildest and may have various herbs mixed in, like oregano, basil, and thyme.

-And blackening seasoning hangs in the middle.
-So a very spicy blackening seasoning can properly be called Cajan, and a mild spiced one will cross over into Creole territory, especially if it has more herbs.
+And blackening seasoning is in the middle.
+So, a very spicy blackening seasoning can properly be called Cajan, and a mild spiced one will cross over into Creole territory, especially if it has more herbs.

 Spices for Homemade Blackened Seasoning